Team of Thoughts: Efficient Test-time Scaling of Agentic Systems through Orchestrated Tool Calling: Abstract

 \section{Abstract}

-Existing Multi-Agent Systems (MAS) typically rely on static, homogeneous model configurations, limiting their ability to exploit the distinct strengths of differently post-trained models.
-To address this, we introduce \textbf{Team-of-Thoughts}, a novel MAS architecture that leverages the complementary capabilities of heterogeneous agents via an orchestrator-tool paradigm.
-Our framework introduces two key mechanisms to optimize performance: (1) an orchestrator calibration scheme that identifies models with superior coordination capabilities, and (2) a self-assessment protocol where tool agents profile their own domain expertise to account for variations in post-training skills.
-During inference, the orchestrator dynamically activates the most suitable tool agents based on these proficiency profiles.
-Experiments on five reasoning and code generation benchmarks show that Team-of-Thoughts delivers consistently superior task performance.
-Notably, on AIME24 and LiveCodeBench, our approach achieves accuracies of 96.67\% and 72.53\%, respectively, substantially outperforming homogeneous role-play baselines, which score 80\% and 65.93\%.
+Existing Multi-Agent Systems (MAS) typically rely on homogeneous model configurations, failing to exploit the diverse expertise inherent in different post-trained architectures.
+We propose Team-of-Thoughts, a heterogeneous MAS framework that treats diverse models as specialized tools within an orchestrator-driven paradigm.
+Team-of-Thoughts introduces two novel components: (1) Orchestrator Calibration, which identifies models with superior coordination and synthesis capabilities, and (2) Agent Self-Assessment, a protocol where tool agents profile their own domain-specific strengths to guide selection.
+At inference, the orchestrator dynamically activates the most compatible agents based on these profiles to maximize capability coverage.
+Across five mathematical reasoning and code generation benchmarks, Team-of-Thoughts consistently outperforms individual models and existing MAS baselines.
+Notably, on AIME24 and LiveCodeBench, Team-of-Thoughts achieves 96.00\% and 77.91\% accuracy, respectively, significantly improving over homogeneous role-play baselines (80.00\% and 65.93\%). \footnote[1]{Code is available at \url{https://github.com/JeffreyWong20/Team-of-Thoughts}.}